Frequently Asked Questions (FAQ)

 - You’ll be brought to our PayPal portal, which also accepts major credit cards.

-- Don’t forget your chosen username, which may or may not be your email address.
+- Don’t forget your chosen username, which, at your option, may or may not be your email address.

 We know you are really going to value and enjoy our well-tested curriculum.
 Thank you for your support!

 What is the difference between LearnScience.Academy and ConceptualAcademy.com?

 ConceptualAcademy.com is a comprehensive learning and content management system that houses all the tools you will use as a student enrolled in one of our self-study courses.
 Conceptual Academy is also used by colleges and universities for their online classes and on-campus classes that feature a student-centered approach.

 What are the “Full Version” and “Customized Version” courses?